erizov/Professor/semester_9/lecture_57_concurrency_advanced/actor_model/README.md

 **Space Complexity**: N/A

-## Implementation

 ## Introduction

-Actor Model addresses advanced computational challenges in specialized domains.
+Actor System Addresses specific computational problems with concrete solutions.

-This topic covers advanced techniques and methodologies used in modern software systems.
+This topic covers specific techniques with real-world applications.

 ## TL;DR

-**One Sentence**: A computational method for actor model.
+**One Sentence**: A computational method for actor system.